starryskiessouth/starryskiessouth.github.io/content/preserving/social.md

 ### Energy Waste

 Humans spend several billions of dollars annually on misdirected artificial light at night.
 This amounts to over 20 millions of tons of wasted carbon dioxide.
-The below infographic details this production.
+By using lighting that promotes starry skies (also called dark-sky friendly lighting), we can save ourselves and our community's money.
+The below infographic details how lighting contributes to energy waste.
 Learn more [here](https://www.darksky.org/light-pollution/energy-waste/).

 ![](/images/uploads/energy-waste-web-1-647x500.jpg)